 It’s important to make your tenant realize the rent increase isn’t just because you want more money to help pay for rising costs.
 You must also highlight the value proposition of what the new rent provides.
 People want to know their money is going towards something meaningful.

 Landlords should no longer be frustrated with ever increasing property taxes anymore if they consistently raise rents whenever a new bill that raises property taxes is passed.
-Renters should no longer be frustrated with rising rents either when they voted for more government spending.
+Renters should no longer be frustrated with rising rents either when they vote for more government spending.

 Everything is rational in the end.
 It’s up to each of us to stamp out inefficiencies and embrace the goodness of ever increasing property taxes.
 Together, we will all pitch in to support our community.